Skip to content

 Photo by Ella Olsson / Pexels

 The gut lining is a single-cell barrier separating your internal environment from the outside world.
-When this barrier becomes compromised, research suggests BPC-157 activates pathways involved in tissue reconstruction [PMID: 25529739].
-It doesn't plug the hole directly—instead, it appears to signal cells to rebuild.
+When this barrier is compromised, repair depends on coordinated signaling across multiple pathways.
+Research suggests BPC-157 activates mTOR and nitric oxide pathways involved in tissue reconstruction [PMID: 25529739].
+It doesn't plug the gap directly — it signals cells to rebuild.

-Preclinical studies in animal models have explored BPC-157's effects on gastrointestinal integrity.
-Studies indicate accelerated intestinal healing in rat models following various injury types, including chemical and mechanical damage [PMID: 25529739].
+Preclinical studies in animal models have examined BPC-157's effects on gastrointestinal integrity.
+Studies indicate accelerated healing in rat models following various types of intestinal injury, including chemical and mechanical damage [PMID: 25529739].
 These models measure specific endpoints: epithelial barrier restoration, collagen deposition, and reduced inflammatory markers.

-The evidence level matters here: all current data comes from animal studies and in vitro work.
-No human clinical trials have evaluated BPC-157 for gastrointestinal healing.
-This distinction between preclinical signal and clinical validation is critical—it's why these remain research compounds, not therapeutic options.
+The evidence level is critical to understand here: all current data comes from animal studies and in vitro work.
+No human clinical trials have evaluated BPC-157 for gastrointestinal healing in controlled settings.
+This distinction between preclinical signal and clinical validation is the central limitation.

-Dosing in animal research used subcutaneous and oral administration at 2–10 mcg/kg body weight per day [PMID: 25529739].
-These represent doses explored in controlled laboratory settings, not guidance for any other context.
+Dosing in animal research typically used subcutaneous or oral administration at 2-10 mcg/kg body weight per day [PMID: 25529739].
+These represent doses explored in controlled laboratory settings only.

 What the Evidence Gap Means